dclfbk/alpinehutsustainability/docs/state_of_the_art.md

 💡 Studies creating sustainable tourism indicators for lodges in South Africa.

 🆒 Different environment (not alpine), but examples of evaluation of touristic structures in natural areas using composite indicators.

 ---
-📝 Duglio, Stefano, e Riccardo Beltramo. «Quality Assessment in the Italian Mountain Huts».
-European Journal of Tourism Research 8 (1 ottobre 2014): 115–42. https://doi.org/10.54055/ejtr.v8i.154.

-💡 Qualitative analysis (interviews) of the quality of service perceived by guests in mountain huts in Piedmont, Italy.

-🆒 Mentions environmental variables such as supply material transportation, water management, energy production.
-Also accessibility to the hut.

----
 📝 Campisi, Barbara, Federica Marinatto, e Paolo Bogoni. «The European Ecolabel in the Tourist Sector: An Analysis of the Italian Experience of Mountain Huts».
 In Pathways to Environmental Sustainability: Methodologies and Experiences, a cura di Roberta Salomone e Giuseppe Saija, 257–66.
 Cham: Springer International Publishing, 2014. https://doi.org/10.1007/978-3-319-03826-1_24.